-ST MARY'S PLAYGROUP

-Playgroup runs each Friday 930am -1045am in the Parish Hall.
-All families are welcome to join during school terms with their pre-school aged children.
+ST MARY'S PLAYGROUP is held each Friday 9.30am to 10.45am in the Parish Hall during school term.
+All families are welcome to join with their preschool aged children.
 It is a wonderful opportunity to engage with other families and have fun with your child.
-Access is from Burton St via the Bell Tower courtyard between the church & St Mary's Villa.
+Access is from Burton St via the Bell Tower courtyard between the church and St Mary's Villa.
 Contact the parish office for further information.